krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-03-22-Setting ROS package to find random folder.md

 I just needed rospkg in python to find my ROS packages.
 How would you do that?

 If you delve into code of rospkg it basically looks into the environment variable "ROS_PACKAGE_PATH".
 If the full path of your "catkin_workspace/src" is appended to this variable rospkg will find it.
-SO I added something like this in my bashrc
+So I added something like this in my bashrc

 ```bash
 export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:/home/hiro/catkin_ws